domsob/json-template-replace/README.md

 ### Usage Examples

 #### Default Options
 In this example, the default options are used.
 Thus, no replacements are defined and the task executes a simple concatenation of files.
-In this example it concatenates `header.html` and `template.html`.
+In this example the task concatenates `header.html` and `template.html`.
 The combined file is `default_options.html`.

 ```js
 grunt.initConfig({